-One of the most important features of Group Policies usage in Active Directory Domain environment is the possibility to connect a shared network printer on a group of computers or users with just a few clicks.
+One of the most important features of Group Policies usage in Active Directory Domain environment is the possibility to connect a shared network printer.
+Shared printers often being used for small environment, and good enough to handle small office requirements (like Brother HL-3170CDW or Epson WorkForce WF-3640) on a group of computers or users with just a few clicks.
 Thus, when a user login to the Windows, assigned network printer will automatically connect.

 Deploy Printers using GPO